-We are one of seven regional teams established by NHS England and NHS Improvement to deliver commissioning responsibilities at a local level across England.
+We are one of seven regional teams established by NHS England to deliver commissioning responsibilities at a local level across England.

 We cover healthcare commissioning and delivery across the London region and provide professional leadership for the following functions: finance, nursing, medical, specialised commissioning, patients and information, human resources and organisational development, and assurance and delivery.

 To make your experience of health and care safe, high quality and personal to you, we work in partnership with:

 - Integrated Care Boards (ICBs)